2026

 21/02

-A quick local outing to Newark & DCS Open Show with Jack, who under judge Jackie Tune (Rottalma) places 3rd in AVNSC Open behind two nice Champions (1st Giant Schanuzer & 2nd Portugese Water Dog) - good lad!
+A quick local outing to Newark & DCS Open Show with Jack, who under judge Jackie Tune (Rottalma) places 3rd in AVNSC Open behind two nice Champions (1st the group winning Giant Schanuzer & 2nd the Champ Stakes winning Portugese Water Dog) - good lad!

 15/02